 The paint characteristics that can be significantly altered by high colourant (tinter) levels include;

-- Pigment Transfer - Deep hue colours are more prone than lighter colours to “Pigment Transfer” (the colour actually rubbing off) and subsequent surface marking.
+Deep hue colours are more prone than lighter colours to “pigment transfer” (when the colour rubs off) and subsequent surface marking.
 This is an industry-wide issue relating to the very high level of colourant being added to transparent (low TiO2) bases.
 The soft pigment in the colourant sits close to the surface hence it is prone to marking and rubbing off.
 The higher the colourant level, the greater the tendency to mark.

-- Sheen Level – A slight drop in the sheen level of the paint may occur due to the high concentration of glycols / surfactants present in the colourants present.
+A slight drop in the sheen level of the paint may occur due to the high concentration of glycols and/or surfactants present in the colourants present.
 In some circumstances, the sheen level can appear slightly higher.

-- Drying Time – The speed of dry can be noticeably slowed (especially in humid conditions) by high colourant levels because the non-drying glycols / surfactants that are present act as slow evaporating solvents that keep the applied paint film wetter for a longer time period.
+The speed of drying can be noticeably slowed (especially in humid conditions) by high colourant levels because the non-drying glycols and/or surfactants that are present act as slow evaporating solvents that keep the applied paint film wetter for a longer time period.
 This delayed drying time can sometimes be twice as long as expected.

-- Hiding Power – The Opacity of deep hue colours (especially Reds, Orange and Yellows) can be relatively poor as large quantities of colourant are added to either Clear Base (no opacity) or Extra Bright Base (very low opacity) in order to produce a paint that has adequate depth of colour.
-As little or no white pigment (TiO2) is present, the hiding power of the colour is totally reliant upon the relatively poor opacity pigments within the colourants alone.
+The opacity of deep hue colours (especially red, orange and yellow) can be relatively poor as large quantities of colourant are added to either a clear base (no opacity) or extra bright base (very low opacity) in order to produce a paint that has an adequate depth of colour.
+As little or no white pigment (TiO2) is present, the hiding power of the colour is reliant upon the relatively poor opacity pigments within the colourants alone.

-Matching another Manufacturer’s Colour – In-store attempts to eye-match another companies deep hue colours can be quite difficult and may result in excessive amounts of colourant being added.
+Matching another manufacturer’s colour – In-store attempts to eye-match another company's deep hue colours can be quite difficult and may result in excessive amounts of colourant being added.

-Each paint company designs its tint-bases and colour systems to accurately produce its own colour range offer.
-Not all paint companies use the same colourants and rarely are the tint-bases the exact same strength, however when a paint company matches another companies colour it does so with all the scientific backup available to achieve the best possible match whilst staying within the formulating limits and guidelines, thereby minimizing the risk of poor performance.
+Each paint company designs its tint bases and colour systems to accurately produce its own colour range offer.
+Not all paint companies use the same colourants and rarely are the tint bases the exact same strength, however, when a paint company matches another company's colour it does so with all the scientific backup available to achieve the best possible match whilst staying within the formulating limits and guidelines, thereby minimizing the risk of poor performance.

 There are two methods primarily used to produce colours in decorative paints:

-- In-Store Tinted Colours – The paint manufacturer produces “Tint-Bases” in various packaging sizes into which universal colourants are dispensed in-store from a tinting machine, to a predetermined colour formula or recipe.
+The paint manufacturer produces tine bases in various packaging sizes into which universal colourants are dispensed in-store from a tinting machine to a predetermined colour formula or recipe.
 This is the most widely used method of producing colour as it provides the specifier and the consumer with an endless range of colours to choose from.

-- Factory-Made Colours – The paint manufacturer produces a select range of pre-made “stock” colours that are made in the factory from the base raw materials rather than from colourants.
+The paint manufacturer produces a select range of pre-made stock colours that are made in the factory from the base raw materials rather than from colourants.
 A less common method employed these days due to the restricted colour range and potential high demand on shelf space in-store.

-It is not unusual for Paint Specifications to include a statement to the effect that “Deep hue colours or Accent clear-base colours may require more than the specified or standard number of coats in order to achieve full coverage”.
+It is not unusual for paint specifications to include a statement such as “deep hue colours or accent clear base colours may require more than the specified or standard number of coats in order to achieve full coverage”.

-Factory-Made Colours - When deep hue colours are produced in the factory, the manufacturer can optimise the formula by adding ingredients that enhance the products performance, strengthen the paint film and increase the hiding power.
-The quantity that can be produced as factory made-to-order colours for specific corporate clients is however quite significant (over 500 litres per batch).
+Factory-made colours – When deep hue colours are produced in the factory, the manufacturer can optimise the formula by adding ingredients that enhance the paint's performance, strengthen the paint film and increase the hiding power.
+The quantity that can be produced as factory made-to-order colours for specific corporate clients is however quite significant (more than 500 litres per batch).

 Carefully consider the potential impact of colour choice before the project starts!

-The time to realize there is a problem should be after the first or second coat, NOT after the sixth coat.
+The time to realise there is a problem should be after the first or second coat, not after the sixth coat.

 Guidelines for achieving successful results when deep hue colours are selected or specified:

-- Minimise surprises by arranging for a series of tests to be carried out before the work commences.
+Arrange for a series of tests to be carried out before the work commences to minimise surprises.

-- Seek paint manufacturers advice on what PrepCoat product will provide optimal hiding underneath the specified topcoat colour and optimal adhesion to previously painted surfaces.
+Seek paint manufacturer advice on what prep coat product will provide optimal hiding underneath the specified topcoat colour and optimal adhesion to previously painted surfaces.

-- When repainting non-uniform surfaces, always specify or employ the correct “Tinted Undercoat” to totally obliterate any background colours and appearance.
-A completely uniform background colour is essential under deep hue topcoat colours.
+When repainting non-uniform surfaces, always specify or employ the correct tinted undercoat to totally obliterate any background colours and appearance.
+Uniform background colour is essential under deep hue topcoat colours.

-- In high traffic areas, deep hue colours are best protected by applying a high performance wearresistant clear-coat finish over the topcoat colour.
-In Australia, Dulux® recommends Professional SteriGuard® Ultra (low sheen) Clear.
+In high traffic areas, deep hue colours are best protected by applying a high performance wear-resistant clear-coat finish over the topcoat colour.
+In Australia, Dulux recommends Professional® SteriGuard® Ultra Durable Acrylic Low Sheen Clear.